http4k/examples/README.md

 - **react-app** : Combines a React front end with an http4k backend.
 - **typesafe-configuration** : Application configured using the typesafe configuration facility in the `http4k-cloudnative` module..
 - **web-content** : Using the http4k templating system and serving static content.
+- **bearer-auth** : Use nimbus-jose-jwt to secure an API with bearer authentication